Scope, Standards, Nursing Process, and Documentation

 StepOncology application

-AssessmentBaseline symptoms, performance status, comorbidities, allergies, labs, vascular access, distress, learning needs, and safety risks.
+AssessmentBaseline symptoms, ECOG performance status, comorbidities, allergies, labs (ANC, platelets, creatinine, bilirubin), vascular access, distress thermometer score, learning needs, safety risks.

-DiagnosisNursing problems such as impaired skin integrity, risk for infection, nausea, fatigue, pain, anxiety, or ineffective health management.
+DiagnosisRisk for infection, impaired skin integrity, nausea, fatigue, acute pain, anxiety, ineffective health management.

-PlanningPatient-centered goals, prioritized interventions, education plan, monitoring frequency, referrals, and escalation parameters.
+PlanningPatient-centered goals, prioritized interventions, education plan, monitoring frequency, referrals, explicit escalation parameters.

-EvaluationResponse to therapy, toxicity grade, patient understanding, goal progress, adverse events, and plan revision.
+EvaluationResponse to therapy, toxicity grade, teach-back results, goal progress, adverse events, plan revision.

 Documentation as a safety tool

-Documentation is both a legal record and a clinical communication tool.
-Strong oncology documentation includes objective assessment findings, relevant patient statements, toxicity grading when used by the organization, interventions performed, patient response, education provided, teach-back results, provider notification, orders received, and follow-up plan.
-It should be timely, factual, complete enough to support continuity, and free of blame or vague language.
+Documentation is simultaneously a legal record and a clinical communication tool.
+Strong oncology entries are timely, factual, objective, and complete enough to support continuity.
+Include: assessment findings, relevant patient statements, toxicity grade (per CTCAE when used by the organization), interventions, patient response, education provided, teach-back result, provider notification with time, orders received, and follow-up plan.
+Avoid blame, conclusions, and vague phrasing.

-Examples of high-value documentation include the exact temperature and time for a patient with suspected neutropenic fever, the site appearance and patient report during an infusion reaction or possible extravasation, the name of the interpreter used for consent-related teaching, the patient's stated goals of care, and actions taken when a lab value is outside treatment parameters.
-Documentation also supports accreditation.
-Surveyors and quality reviewers look for evidence that policies are followed, competencies are maintained, education is documented, pain and distress are addressed, and safety events are reported and improved.
+High-value examples include the exact temperature and time for suspected neutropenic fever, the site appearance and patient report during an infusion reaction or possible extravasation, the name of the interpreter used for consent teaching, the patient's stated goals of care, and the action taken when a lab value crosses a treatment parameter.
+This same record supports accreditation: surveyors (Joint Commission, ACCC, NCI-designation reviews) look for evidence that policies are followed, competencies maintained, distress screened, pain addressed, and safety events reported.

 Professional practice evaluation

-Professional practice evaluation means comparing actual practice with standards, evidence, policy, and outcomes.
-It occurs through annual competency validation, chemotherapy administration checks, peer review, chart audits, morbidity and mortality review, quality dashboards, incident reports, patient satisfaction data, and continuing education.
-For the OCN nurse, evaluation is not punitive by design.
-It is how the team learns whether care is safe, equitable, evidence based, and aligned with patient goals.
+Professional practice evaluation compares actual practice against standards, evidence, policy, and outcomes through annual competency validation, chemotherapy administration checks, peer review, chart audits, morbidity-and-mortality review, quality dashboards, incident reports, and continuing education.
+It is designed to learn whether care is safe, equitable, evidence-based, and goal-aligned, not to punish.

-A common exam pattern is the nurse who notices repeated delays, unclear handoffs, or inconsistent documentation.
-The best response is usually to use the chain of command, report through the approved safety system, and help improve the process rather than work around it.
+A recurring exam pattern: the nurse notices repeated delays, unclear handoffs, or inconsistent documentation.
+The best answer uses the chain of command, reports through the approved safety system, and helps redesign the process rather than working around it.

 Test Your Knowledge